divyavanmahajan/jsforce_downloader/README.md

 ## Command line tools: How to run jsforce_downloader_metadata

-This will display all the columns and filters of a report.
-The metadata is saved as a JSON file.
-It will
+This will display all the metadata of a report.
+It includes details of columns and filters etc.

-    jsforce_downloader_metadata {reportid}
+Ensure you have set the environment variables for Salesforce `SF_USER="myuser@xyz.com"` and `SF_PASSWD_WITH_TOKEN="password";`.

+Command: `jsforce_downloader_metadata {reportid}`

     jsforce_downloader_metadata 00OE0000002wlroMAA

-This creates the file *ReportOutput_00OE0000002wlroMAA.json*.
-This file has the metadata for the report - so you can easily find the index of the column to display, {Report Section of the Fact Map} and report filters.
+This creates the file `ReportMeta_00OE0000002wlroMAA.json`.
+The file has the JSON format metadata for the report - so you can easily find the index of the column to display, {Report Section of the Fact Map} and report filters.
+The tool also creates a helper sql file `ReportSQL_00OE0000002wlroMAA.sql`.
+It contains the SQL commands for MySQL / Redshift to:
++Create a table for this dataset
++MYSQL insert SQL statement
++MYSQL to load entire CSV into the table through SQL Workbench.
++Redshift to copy S3 file into a table.
++Redshift to copy S3 file into a table if you have compressed with GZIP.

 ## Command line tools: How to run jsforce_downloader
+Command line: To download a report
+`jsforce_downloader {reportid} {datefield} {index of field to display} {start date YYYY-MM-DD} {end date YYYY-MM-DD} [{MAX_Concurrent} [{Report section of the Fact Map}]]`

 Preparation to download a report, you need
 + The report ID (get this from the Salesforce URL when you open the report).